mdashikalikhan/assessment/README.md

 # assessment
-This is a pilot project of Spring boot 3  with in memory DB
+This is a pilot project of Spring boot 3  with in memory H2 DB and MySQL DB

 <br/>